Knowledge Representation and Reasoning in Intelligent Systems

 Common misconceptions

+Misconception 1: KR&R is obsolete because neural networks surpassed symbolic AI.
 Neural networks outperform symbolic systems on specific benchmark tasks — primarily those involving unstructured data — but they do not replace KR&R's formal guarantees.
 Formal verification of safety properties, regulatory auditability, and reasoning with small training data sets remain domains where symbolic methods are either required or superior.

+Misconception 2: Ontologies are just controlled vocabularies or taxonomies.
 A taxonomy is a hierarchy.
 An ontology is a formal theory with axioms, constraints, and inference rules that allows automated reasoners to derive new facts and detect logical inconsistencies.
 SNOMED CT, Gene Ontology, and the Foundational Model of Anatomy are ontologies — not taxonomies — because they support DL-based reasoning.

+Misconception 3: Production rule systems are identical to decision trees.
 Production rules are condition-action pairs that fire in a working memory cycle, with conflict resolution strategies (specificity, recency, salience) determining rule priority when multiple rules match simultaneously.
 Decision trees are static classification structures with no working memory and no iterative firing.
 Their computational and representational properties are distinct.

+Misconception 4: The knowledge acquisition bottleneck was solved by large language models.
 Large language models encode statistical associations over text corpora, not verified logical relationships.
 They can produce plausible-sounding but factually incorrect outputs — hallucinations — because they do not maintain a truth-conditional knowledge base subject to consistency checking.
 KR&R systems with formal semantics enforce logical consistency by design.

 Checklist or steps (non-advisory)